 Cabbage Beach has calm waters, perfect for lounging on floats.
 Those who want a little more thrill can rent jet skis or parasails.
 Some of the best resorts in the Bahamas, such as Atlantis, The Four Seasons, and The Ocean Club, are near this beach.

 You will find Cabbage Beach a little over 2.5 miles from the cruise port, making it a little too far to walk.
 However, it is only a short 15-minute drive if you can flag down a cab.
 If you are looking for a bit of exercise, you can take the walk all the way there for a more direct route.
+Also, you can find several tour options that will combine a visit to this beach with other fun activities.

 The quiet and relaxing atmosphere offers an excellent location for families looking to soak up the sun or participate in fun water activities.
 Given its proximity to the cruise port, this is an ideal spot for those who are time conscious but still want to enjoy their island time.